stan-dev/design-docs/designs/0032-stan-output-formats.md

 and a final set of comment rows to report sampler timing information.
 This requires writing ad-hoc parsers to recover this information and precludes the use of many fast CSV parser libraries.

-* The Stan CSV file must necessarily use a single table to hold both the inference algorithm state as well as the model outputs produced by the model class's `write_array`.
+* The Stan CSV file must necessarily use a single table to hold both the inference algorithm state as well as the model outputs produced by the model class's `write_array` method for each iteration of the inference algorithm.
 By convention, the initial columns contain inference algorithm state.
 The fist column is the estimated joint log probability `lp__`.
 Depending on the inference algorithms, there are zero or more columns whose names end in `__`.